We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 - Beef Tenderloin Tips with mushroom bordelaise sauce, whipped potatoes, and garden vegetables

-These are repeat items that are typically offered each year.
+These are repeat items that are typically offered each year and every year they are gluten free!

 The Seared Scallops dish gives a surprisingly substantial portion.
 Of course, there are only a couple of the scallops, but they are accompanied by ample potatoes and green beans.
 Everything is cooked well and the flavors are delicious.